poketch/weather-cli/README.md

     -n, --noip : Geolocates without looking for your public ip -l, --location : Prints the weather for a provided city/country (pref. without using google maps api fof geolocation)

+ - Build Open-Meteo request link in a more dynamic way

  - More Robust Object Deserialization with serde

  - Reading Timezone from Open-Meteo and process it through Chrono to give the *"Last Updated"* in local time